 Meters help measure the water take of your bore and are required for most bores under the non-urban water metering laws.

 Find out more about water metering rules in NSW.

 Monitor and record your water take

-If your bore is subject to the non-urban water metering requirements, you can monitor your water take using the WaterNSW online water account system (iWAS).
+If your bore is subject to the non-urban water metering requirements, you can monitor your water usage via the WaterNSW online water account system (iWAS).

-If you do not meet the requirements of the new metering framework then you may be required to monitor and record your water take in a logbook.
+If you do not meet the requirements of the new metering framework then you may be required to monitor and record your water use in a logbook.